TSOT7/tsot7.github.io/docs/about.markdown

 permalink: /about/
 ---

 I'm a 19 year old CS student at UMass Boston.
-Growing up I've always had an interest in computers.
-The first time I ever used a computer was my families 2002 Apple eMac that we were gifted from family friends.
-Ever since I was 4 or 5 years old, I’ve been captivated by the endless possibilities that technology offers, and that curiosity continues to drive me today in my studies.

-In elementary school, I taught myself how to touch type.
-Eventually I could average well above 100wpm in normal typing and 150wpm on sites such as TypeRacer or MonkeyType.
+Throuhgout the years, I've been interested in building pcs, linux, typing really fast (average 150wpm on monkeytype C:), mechanical keyboards, and many more niches.

-In High School, I discovered the world of Linux and the FOSS philosophy.
-I discovered the folks at [r/unixporn](https://www.reddit.com/r/unixporn/){:target="_blank"} which took customization of their machines to the next level.
-I was hooked
+A couple years ago I discovered Linux and its FOSS philosophy by stumbling through the folks at [r/unixporn](https://www.reddit.com/r/unixporn/){:target="_blank"}.
+I was blown away at their creations and wanted to try it for myself.

+After many years of distro hopping, I've finally decided on KDE Neon dual booted with Windows on my desktop.

-I remained much as a hobbyist until present day, where I know study Computer Science.
+I remained much as a hobbyist until present day, where I now study Computer Science.
 I am starting my journey into IT industry by diving into projects like creating my own homelab and completing the CompTIA A+ course.

-Please join me on this journey as a college student.
-You can contact me on [LinkedIn](https://www.linkedin.com/in/thomas-siu/){:target="_blank"} or Email.
+Please join me on this journey.

+You can contact me on [LinkedIn](https://www.linkedin.com/in/thomas-siu/){:target="_blank"} or [Email](mailto:thomas.siu001@umb.edu){:target="_blank"}.

+Thank you for vising!